Monograph: A Jacobean Company and Its Playhouse: The Queen’s Servants at the Red Bull (c.1605-1619) (Cambridge: Cambridge University Press, 2013)

 ‘New Material for a Jacobean Playhouse: The Red Bull Theatre on the Seckford Estate’, Theatre Notebook 55, 2001, 5-23

-The Society for Renaissance Studies has awarded funding for bursaries to attend ‘Shakespeare’s Friends and Rivals’ on 9 April 2016 at the London Metropolitan Archives
+The Society for Renaissance Studies awarded funding for bursaries to attend ‘Shakespeare’s Friends and Rivals’ on 9 April 2016 at the London Metropolitan Archives.

 £2500 from the AHRC Shirley Project and Durham University for trip to the United States to study manuscript and print work by James Shirley.